Louie Spicolli: World Wrestling Federation (1995–1996)

 In April 1995, the WWF repackaged Spicolli as "Rad Radford", a fan of grunge, and purportedly the boyfriend of Courtney Love.
 He worked an angle with the Bodydonnas, wanting to join (despite his comparatively flabby body) and was eventually admitted as a "Bodydonna-in-training".
 This lasted until Survivor Series, when he was thrown out of the group because his physique was not good enough.
 Spicolli achieved little success as Radford, rarely getting victories over other name talent.

 Spicolli wrestled his final match for the WWF at a house show in New Haven, Connecticut on January 6, 1996.
 After coming home from the house show tour, Spicolli was found unconscious by a neighbor when he overdosed on Soma and suffered a seizure.
 He was in intensive care for several days before making a recovery.
 The WWF, still mindful of the controversy and negative impacts from the steroid trial in 1994, released Spicolli on the condition that he would not work for the rival WCW promotion for a year.

 Extreme Championship Wrestling (1996–1997)

 Spicolli struggled with depression before joining Extreme Championship Wrestling in July 1996 as a face.

+Spicolli later turned heel and feuded with Tommy Dreamer.
+At Chapter 2 in May 1997, Spicolli gave Dreamer's valet Beulah McGillicutty a Spicolli Driver, causing her to be taken out of the ring in a stretcher.
+Their feud ended in July 1997, when Dreamer defeated Spicolli in an "I quit" match.

+Spicolli wrestled his final match for ECW at Born to Be Wired in August 1997, losing to Mikey Whipwreck.

-He later turned heel and feuded with Tommy Dreamer.
-He left the company on bad terms after owner Paul Heyman discovered that he had been covertly negotiating with both WCW and WWF.
+Spicolli left ECW on bad terms after owner Paul Heyman discovered that he had been covertly negotiating with both WCW and WWF.
 Moreover, Spicolli's continued drug abuse was seen as an embarrassment to the company.

 Spicolli was a mainstay of the Empire Wrestling Federation for the company's first two years of existence.
 He performed there as a favor to his trainer Bill Anderson, who at the time was co-owner of the company.